-- 2.7.
+- 2.6.
 (0 points) The source emits light at a frequency of ω_0 and moves along a straight line connecting it and the receiver at a speed of v_0 .
-What is the radiation frequency that the receiver will detect? - 2.8.
-(0.2 points) The source and receiver are located at points A and B, respectively.
+What is the radiation frequency that the receiver will detect? - 2.7.
+(0.3 points) The source and receiver are located at points A and B, respectively.
 The source moves at a velocity v_0 perpendicular to AB, the receiver moves at a velocity v_0 along the line AB (see figure).
 What is the frequency of radiation that the receiver will detect if it emits a signal at a frequency of ω_0 in the reference frame of the source?

-- 2.9.
-(0.1 points) Will consider the ideal gas.
-The probability that the velocity of a gas atom lies in the range from v to v + dv is determined by the expression $N \cdot 4\pi v^2 e^{-mv^2/2kT} dv$, where m is the mass of the atom, k is the Boltzmann constant, T is the temperature of the gas, N is the normalization constant multiplier.
-Find the most probable speed of the atom.
-The most probable velocity is the velocity close to which the largest number of molecules has. - 2.10.
+- 2.8.
 (0 points) The atom moves at a speed of v_0 towards the laser beam.
 The electron is in the ground state.
 An electron can go into an excited state if it absorbs a photon with a frequency of ω_0 .
-What should be the detuning of the laser $\Delta\omega$ from the frequency ω_0 so that the atom absorbs the photon? - 2.11.
+What should be the detuning of the laser $\Delta\omega$ from the frequency ω_0 so that the atom absorbs the photon? - 2.9.
 (0 points) The pulse of a photon with a frequency of ω is determined by the expression $\hbar\omega/c$.
-Find the speed of the atom from the previous point, if it absorbed a photon. - 2.12.
+Find the speed of the atom from the previous point, if it absorbed a photon.

+2.10.
 (0.3 points) In the experimental setup, a stream of single sodium atoms flies out at an average speed of 105 cm/s towards a laser source with a wavelength of 363.8 nm.
 When interacting with laser radiation, the atom absorbs a photon and passes from the main energy state to the excited one.
 With further movement, the atom can return to its original state with the forced or spontaneous emission of a photon.
 The forced emission of a photon is provoked by interaction with an external photon and the emitted photon has the same energy value and direction of propagation as the provoking one.
 And when a new photon is spontaneously emitted, it has the same energy value as the photon absorbed earlier, but in a random direction.
 Considering the processes of forced and spontaneous radiation equally probable, calculate the average number of absorption of photons of laser radiation by sodium atoms required to "cool"the atoms to zero velocity.